 Besides, you will soon discover how time-consuming it is to create the assets.
 Therefore, they deserve to be preserved and stored in a well-designed “warehouse”: a Brand Assets Library.

-At the end of this series, after you learn about all the brand elements, you will create your own.
-To help with this, I assembled, toward the end, a Creative Assets Library Sample listing many folders you may consider.
-For now, as you go through the chapters, just remember to save all your ideas and projects.
+At the end of this series, I’m sure you will create your own.
+To help with this, I assembled an Assets Library Sample (a free PDF download) that lists many folders you may consider.
+For now, as you go through the chapters, remember to save all your ideas and projects.